top of page

 • Got lost in medieval catacombs of Czech Republic with Masha Alyokhina (Pussy Riot)

-• Has traveled to about 25 countries, but really wants to go to Space.
-Almost had her dream fulfilled at the European Southern Observatory in Chile in 2017.
+• Has traveled to about 30 countries, but really wants to go to Space.
+Almost had her dream fulfilled looking at the starts at the European Southern Observatory in Chile

 Follow on Instagram @lifeasnika